 Non-Campus locations: TSJC does not have any officially recognized student organizations with non-campus locations.
-On the Valley Campus, crimes happening in Coronado Hall of the Adams State University Campus are reported on the Trinidad State Junior College Valley Campus crime statistics under the noncampus category.
+On the Valley Campus, crimes happening in Coronado Hall of the Adams State University Campus, Ortega Middle School and Law Enforcement are reported on the Trinidad State Junior College Valley Campus crime statistics under the on-campus category because they are all within one mile of the Valley Campus.